The early 70s evolution of the Jaguar XJ remains one of the best examples of the breed. Here’s how to buy a Series 2 today

 Suspension, steering and brakes

-The inboard rear discs are the source of all Series XJ-specific braking issues.
-The handbrake adjuster is mounted above them and is a tricky job to adjust – though possible, it’s worth negotiating money off if the handbrake isn’t up to scratch.
-Find out when the pads were last changed too, as it’s another unpleasant job.
-And because of where they’re located, make sure the diff isn’t leaking oil onto the rear brake pads.
+The inboard rear discs are the root of most Series XJ brake woes.
+The handbrake adjuster sits above them, making access awkward – it’s worth haggling if the handbrake feels weak.
+Check when the pads were last replaced too, as the job isn’t pleasant.
+Also ensure the diff isn’t leaking oil onto the rear pads.

 Jaguar XJ Series 2